 The Ogre - This is the southernmost spire of the group.
 It has some of the longest approach hikes.
 It goes up Pearsons Canyon which is steep and rugged.
-Permission by local land owners is needed get into the canyon.
+Permission by local land owners is advised.
 The Great Book - (II 4th class) and the South Face - (II 5.5).

 The Prow - This is the buttress south of the Ogre.
 It uses the same approach for the Ogre but branches off into the right fork.
 There is some moderate 5th class climbing on the approach.
 Like all of the other spires, this approach is strenuous.
-Prow Center - (II 5.8) and Prow Right - (II 5.7).
+Most popular routes on The Prow include: Prow Center - (II 5.8) and Prow Right - (II 5.7).

 Ogden Rock Climbing Areas

 Ogden Canyon - The Ogden Canyon road is narrow and windy and finding a place to park on the side of the road may be the hardest part.
 It is a good place to go if you don't like hiking very far to the crags.
 Some areas are very close to the road.
-Most of these cliffs are located in gullies within the first mile.
-Several moderate routes are on the popular crags.
-They include: Nuts and Bolts (5.8 - 5.10), Utah Wall (5.5 - 5.10), and 5.8 Wall (5.7 - 5.9)
+Most of these cliffs are located in gullies within the first mile up the canyon.
+Several easy to moderate routes are located on the popular crags.
+These areas include: Nuts and Bolts (5.8 - 5.10), Utah Wall (5.5 - 5.10), and 5.8 Wall (5.7 - 5.9)

 9th Street - The most popular area in Ogden.
 This is because of the short approach and easy access to topropping hard routes.
 It's not unusual to see a dozen people climbing up these cliffs at the same time.
 Routes are mostly in the 5.10 - 5.12 range.
 The obvious hard routes are located on the overhanging wall.
 The Gibbon Man Cave is located a short distance from 9th Street.
 It has a 5.12 route and 5.13 project up the roof.